Come feed the hungry and make new friends.

-The Saturday Community Meal provides a nourishing, complete dinner to the homeless, the needy, and the lonely in our neighborhood.
-Approximately 80 to 100 are our dinner guests every week.
-Come help us cook or serve the meal.
-It’s a grace-filled way to show love.
+Every week All Saints Church organizes the Saturday Community Meal, which provides a nourishing, complete dinner to the homeless, the needy, and the lonely in our neighborhood.
+Up to 100 are our dinner guests every week.
+Cooking or serving is a grace-filled way for you to show love.

 In the winter, our guests come in from the cold to enjoy a hot, home-cooked meal, along with fellowship, a friendly atmosphere, and often entertainment.
 Our Community Meals are lovingly served to seated guests, rather than our asking them to file through a serving line with plate outstretched.
 We often hear how welcome this simple touch makes our guests feel.
 It does mean your help is needed even more, though.